Skip to main content

 Additionally, we assume a synchronized network, where all communications between participants and the Bitcoin network occur within a known bounded time Δ\Delta.
 All participants are assumed to be rational and polynomial-time bounded, meaning all cryptographic tools used in the BitVM-style smart contract are secure.

-6.1.2 Transaction Graph Model
+6.1.2.
+Transaction Graph Model

-The Transaction Graph serves as the backbone of the BitVM-style smart contract, structured as a directed acyclic graph (DAG).
+The transaction graph serves as the backbone of the BitVM-style smart contract, structured as a directed acyclic graph (DAG).
 This model provides clarity and enforceability to the contract’s execution.

-6.1.3 Design Principles
+6.1.3.
+Design Principles

 • Stake: The Proposer must stake a specified amount of BTC to initiate the contract. (dd BTC in the graph).